• Skip to content

 | 4 min read | 13 Mar 2023

-The Digital Services Act: Ensuring a safe and accountable online environment
+Digital Services Act: ensuring safety and accountability online Article

 The Digital Services Act (DSA) is a proposed piece of legislation by the European Union that aims to modernize and harmonize the rules governing digital services across the EU.